webblocksapp/deel-react-app/README.md

 ## Quick Start

-You can start the project by running the following in your terminal at root folder:
+Open a terminal at project's root folder and run the following:

 ```bash
 yarn